top of page

 MOVEMENT VIGILS

 All are invited to join the New Sanctuary Movement of Philadelphia at a weekly vigil, Wednesdays at noon, in front of the ICE Office at 114 N. 8th St., Philadelphia, PA 19107.
 In these weekly multi-faith vigils we profess our faith through prophetic proclamation, persistent prayer and peaceful protest.
-The First Presbyterian Church of Philadelphia will be hosting the vigil on Wednesday, February 4.
-The Rev. Matthew Arlyck extends a special invitation for Summit friends to join them that day.

 American Flag on Pole